Australian Treasurer Scott Morrison to become new prime minister

 Morrison, who will be Australia’s sixth prime minister in less than 10 years, emerged victorious from a three-way race with former home affairs minister Peter Dutton and Foreign Minister Julie Bishop.

-The Liberal party is the senior partner in the ruling conservative coalition.
-The Liberal-National government has consistently trailed opposition Labor in opinion polls in recent months.
+The Liberal party is the senior partner in the conservative Liberal-National coalition government that has consistently trailed opposition Labor in opinion polls in recent months.

 The leadership battle was sparked on Tuesday by an unsuccessful challenge by Dutton, who narrowly lost a vote against Turnbull.